FOSS4GAcademy/GST101FOSS4GLabs/Module 3 Lab/QGIS 2.6/Module 3 Lab.md

 To make the map of Vermont in SPCS, we have two options:

-+	Enable on the CRS transformation, and select NAD27 /Vermont coordinate system.
++	Enable 'on the fly' CRS transformation, and select NAD27 /Vermont coordinate system, EPSG: 32045.

 +	Project the Vermont shapefile in to NAD27 / Vermont and set the Project’s coordinate system to match.